Steve Collis: Rochdale

-On 29 January 2013 Steve Collis signed a short-term deal with Rochdale to take him to the summer.
+On 29 January 2013, Collis signed a short-term deal with Rochdale to take him to the summer.
 "Goalkeeper Steve Collis was drafted in on Thursday as a replacement for Ben Smith who has departed the club in a bid to find regular football closer to home.
 Hill explains more: "It is difficult with the 'keeper situation because you're either in goal or you're on the bench.
 As a centre half you may be able to play full back or in midfield so you've got alternatives, but it's not very often that a goalkeeper will get replaced.
 It was an ideal situation to get Steve here as he's got experience."